ember-learn/guides-source/guides/release/tutorial/simple-component.md

 }
 ```

+Note that because we want the UI to track changes to isWide, or _to update whetever isWide changes_, we need to mark the property is "tracked" via the `@tracked` decorator.

 To allow the user to widen the image, we will need to add an action that toggles
 the value of `isWide`.
 Let's create the `toggleImageSize` action to toggle the
 `isWide` property on our component: